-The National Motor Museum has taken on-loan one of the world’s fastest and most expensive cars; a 2008 Bugatti Veyron EB 16.4.
+One of the world’s most expensive and fastest cars is now on display: a 2008 Bugatti Veyron EB 16.4.

-The car is an extraordinary feat of automotive engineering complete with seven gears and special run-flat tyres that cost up to $20,000 each specifically designed to handle the cars top speeds.
-The Veyron can reach 100km p/h in 2.46 seconds and has a special spoiler that deploys to lower the suspension when it hits 220km p/h.
+The Bugatti Veyron is an extraordinary feat of automotive engineering.
+Complete with seven gears and special run-flat tyres that cost up to $20,000 each it is designed specifically to handle top speeds.
+The Veyron can reach 100 km/h in 2.46 seconds and has a special spoiler that deploys to lower the vehicle when it hits 220 km/h.

 Other facts about the car:

-- Brakes use carbon fibre reinforced composite discs, not metal.
+- The brakes use carbon fibre reinforced composite discs, not metal.

 - At full speed, it consumes 78 litres of fuel per 100kms travelled.